porag-m06/Porag-s-Amazing-To-Do-List/README.md

 - To install the **webpack-dev-server** as a dev dependency (to use live reloading)
 > $ npm install --save-dev webpack-dev-server

-- List of the commands to run the build (with all the alternatives) To build and run with the webpack dev server:
+- List of the commands to run the build (with all the alternatives).

+To build and run with the webpack dev server:
 > $ npm start

-- (Will be served at: http://localhost:8080/)
+(Will be served at: http://localhost:8080/)

 - To build only :
 > $ npm run build

 (and then may be served using a local server e. g.
 Live Server in VS Code)

 - (Optional Alternatives)